- 1.1. Valid Information

-- Label / Catalog Number - These fields always required.
-If there is no label, use "Not On Label", if there is no catalog number, use "none," as seen here
+- Label / Catalog Number - These fields are always required.
+If there is no label, use "Not On Label".
+If there is no catalog number, please use "none" as can be seen here.

 - Format - Full physical format descriptions are always required, for example Vinyl, 12".
 For file based release, file type is required, and the bitrate must be entered (if available) for MP3, WMA, ogg-vorbis, and AAC (in the free text field).

-- Artist for each track - on split releases.
-Artist for tracks credited to other than the Main Artist.
+- Artist for each track - This applies only to split releases.

 - Remix credits and other credits that are mentioned in the track title or that are otherwise obvious must be entered as extra artist credits.
 For example, "Some Track (SomeArtist Remix)" must be entered as if "Remix by SomeArtist" were printed on the release.

-- Credits - are required for the main artist when they have one of the following roles; DJ Mix, Compiled By, or Presenter.
+- Credits - Credits are required for the main artist when they have one of the following roles: DJ Mix, Compiled By or Presenter.

-- If any further information is needed to distinguish a Unique Release, that information is required to be entered as well.
-See the guidelines for submitting Unique Releases for more info.
+- If any further information is needed to distinguish a unique release, that information is required to be entered as well.
+See the guidelines for submitting unique releases for more information.

-- Submission Notes are required when submitting a new release or editing an existing one.
+- Submission Notes - This field is required when submitting a new release or editing an existing one.